trixi-framework/libtrixi/docs/src/developers.md

 The optional argument `-V` turns on verbose output, and `-R` lets you specify a regular expression to select specific tests.
 A list of available tests can be obtained via `ctest -N`

-### Testing the Fortran-interface
+### Testing the Fortran interface

-For testing the Fortran-interface part of libtrixi we rely on [test-drive](https://github.com/fortran-lang/test-drive), which integrates with `cmake` and `ctest` as well.
+For testing the Fortran interface of libtrixi we rely on [test-drive](https://github.com/fortran-lang/test-drive), which integrates with `cmake` and `ctest` as well.
 The tests are contained in `f90`-files under `test/fortran`.
 Usage is analogous to the C-interface part.